andreaskasper/docker-ssh-tarpit/README.md

 # SSH TARPIT
 A simple python script to make your server a little bit safer.
+It created a fake SSH Server which answers very very very sloooooowwww.
+It keeps SSH clients locked up for hours or even days at a time.
+The purpose is to put your real SSH server on another port and then let the script kiddies get stuck in this tarpit instead of bothering a real server.

 ### Features
 - [x] Creates a simple tarpit for your SSH Port